gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-01-11.md

 Nitsan:  Appreciated refactorings.
 Some were new to me, new sequence; was safe, small steps.
 Would like to continue this kata refactoring.
          Nice micro-steps

+Round #4

+Michael: Truting the collective mind.
+Learning + Explaning + Doing.
+Not a simple Talker / Typer strict pair.
+         When dangerous - not doign more than asked.

+Gregor:  Want to continue.

+Joel:    Interesting.
+Taking a different direction for FizzBuzz.
+Learned: return a function in python.
+         Noticed it's taking longer than expected, surprised.

+Nitsan:  Interesting place to stop for a retro, in the middle of a thought.
+Steps are small and safe, but direction isn't clear to team -
+         How could we make this clearer?